 Applicants whose native language is English are exempt.
 Native language is defined as the language you grew up speaking in your family, community, and nation.
 Receiving your bachelor's degree in a country that lists English as an official language such as India, Pakistan, the Philippines, Hong Kong, Nigeria, or Singapore does not exempt you from the English language proficiency requirement.

 Some graduate programs will offer conditional admission to applicants who meet all requirements for admission except the required English proficiency.
 Conditionally admitted students will first attend Spring International Language Center (SILC) for intensive English language training prior to beginning academic studies.
 Intensive English classes at SILC focus on all language skills: grammar, reading, writing, and listening/speaking, in addition to special electives from which students can choose each term, such as TOEFL Preparation, Conversation, Vocabulary Building, Business English, and so on.
 Five nine-week terms are offered throughout the year to enable students to quickly complete their English study.
-For further information, you may contact Spring International Language Center by email at firstname.lastname@example.org or visit their website.
+For further information, you may contact Spring International Language Center (SILC), firstname.lastname@example.org.

 If a conditionally admitted graduate student has spent at least one 9-week term enrolled in Spring International Language Center, has reached level 6 with grades of a B or above and has the recommendation of the Director of Spring International, that student can proceed to full-time graduate enrollment upon Graduate School approval.

 Conditionally admitted students are not eligible for graduate assistantships.